mephistolist/hoxha/README.md

 # hoxha
-A userland rootkit that was meant to be everything <a href="https://github.com/mephistolist/tito">Tito</a> was not.
+A userland rootkit for x86_64 Linux that was meant to be everything <a href="https://github.com/mephistolist/tito">Tito</a> was not.
 As Enver Hoxha was Tito's next door neighbor and completely diametrically opposed in ideology, there was no more a fitting name.
 Hoxha was also known for being very paranoid, so way more detection-evasion was used.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/f/fe/Enver_Hoxha_%28portret%29.jpg" width="50%" height="50%" />